 The metabarcoding data products provide DNA sequence data and metadata for macroinvertebrate and zooplankton communities at NEON aquatic sites.
 These data may be used for determination of diversity patterns in bulk samples, and analogous morphological taxonomy samples for both macroinvertebrates and zooplankton are collected at the same time and location, so taxonomic data may be correlated by data users.
-NEON uses PCR amplification of two target regions of the CO1 gene using primers described in Gibson et al. (2015).
-The use of two distinct primer sets and regions enables greater coverage of the diversity of distinct arthropod groups.
+NEON uses PCR amplification of target regions of the CO1 gene using primers described in Folmer et. al (1994), Gibson et al. (2015), Hajibabaei et al. (2012), and Leray et al. (2013).
+The use of two to three distinct primer sets and regions enables greater coverage of the diversity of distinct arthropod groups and may evolve over time based on current literature.
 Sequence data are generated using high-throughput technology that produces many thousands of sequence reads per sample (Armougom and Didier 2009, Klindworth et al. 2013).